 Are you interested in working with the arts?
 Consider serving on our board….your help is what we need to do more for the community, the arts, and the artists.
 Please click on the link for an application for the Board of Directors

 Carol Morness – President

 Carol was born and raised in Northern Minnesota and moved to the Minneapolis/St. Paul area soon after graduating from high school.
 She worked in the insurance industry for 35 years in various management positions.
 Carol and her husband Bruce bought a cabin outside of Stone Lake in 1986 and enjoyed many weekends and vacations in the Hayward area with their family.
 They moved full time to the area in 2013.
 Carol is interested in the performing arts and appreciates all art forms.
 CHARAC’s sponsorship of the Art Crawl and Bruce’s participation made her realize what a vital art community means to this area.
 Being an active member of CHARAC and its board is her way to support that community.

-Phil King – Recording Secretary
+Carol Anderson – Recording Secretary

 Judy Timmerman – Treasurer